Bayurzx/GoogleCloudPracticeProject/VPC_networking/README.md

 Repeat this for each of the firewall-rules listed above.

 ### Delete the default network
-To delete the default network, run:
+To delete the default network, run the following gcloud command:

 ```console
 gcloud compute networks delete default
 ```
+The output should be like this
 Output:

 ```console